23f2003834/sum-of-sales/README.md

 - The code is entirely client-side and self-contained.
 - The sales data is included inline for simplicity; in production, it might be fetched from an external source.
 - The currency converter uses predefined rates (`rates.json`) embedded in the script.
 - The app validates the presence of key elements via checks, fulfilling the specified verification.
+Output exactly in this format with no extra text or markdown code fences (```):